Maryborough Base Hospital: The nurses' quarters

-20th Century Residences
+20th-century residences

-There are a number of twentieth century residences on the Maryborough hospital site including a two storeyed building facing Walker Street, a brick duplex facing Yaralla Street, and a reinforced concrete building at the corner of Walker and Yaralla Streets.
+There are a number of twentieth-century residences on the Maryborough hospital site, including a two-storeyed building facing Walker Street, a brick duplex facing Yaralla Street, and a reinforced-concrete building at the corner of Walker and Yaralla Streets.
 Medical residence became popular during the inter-war period when various schemes were introduced to house medical officers on site.

-During the first 1928 phase of development a doctor's house was constructed at the corner of Walker and Yaralla Streets.
-Designed by Philip Oliver Ellard Hawkes, this building is of reinforced concrete and has wide surrounding timber framed verandahs.
-This building was intended to replace nineteenth century residence which was partially demolished as a result of the nearby construction of the first nurses' quarters, now the Demaine Block.
-The new residence was constructed for under after the Board asked the Public Works Department to revise their scheme which was to cost considerably more.
+During the first 1928 phase of development, a doctor's house was constructed at the corner of Walker and Yaralla Streets.
+Designed by Philip Oliver Ellard Hawkes, this building is of reinforced concrete and has wide surrounding timber-framed verandahs.
+This building was intended to replace a nineteenth-century residence which was partially demolished as a result of the nearby construction of the first nurses' quarters, now the Demaine Block.
+The new residence was constructed for under after the board asked the Public Works Department to revise their scheme, which was to cost considerably more.
 An inspection of the early plan of the building indicates that the building was carefully designed to ensure passive temperature control.
 It now houses the Wide Bay Hospitals Museum.

-After ten years, in 1938 another doctor's residence was constructed on Walker Street also to the design of local architect, POE Hawkes.
-Also a reinforced concrete building, this was designed to be an imposing feature and is vaguely Mediterranean in its design inspiration, with an arcaded loggia of three smooth faced arched openings forming a central entrance porch to the building.
-The living quarters were on the ground floor and the sleeping accommodation is above.
+After ten years, in 1938 another doctor's residence was constructed on Walker Street, also to the design of local architect, POE Hawkes.
+Also a reinforced-concrete building, this was designed to be an imposing feature and is vaguely Mediterranean in its design inspiration, with an arcaded loggia of three smooth-faced arched openings forming a central entrance porch to the building.
+The living quarters were on the ground floor, and the sleeping accommodation is above.
 A newspaper reports that the external walls were to be finished in the "traventene style, whilst white plaster boards are being used on the inner walls and ceilings."

 In 1950 another residence was constructed, facing Yaralla Street and designed by architects, Prangley and Tesch.
-The building was designed as a symmetrically arranged one storeyed duplex as quarters for medical staff.
+The building was designed as a symmetrically arranged one-storeyed duplex as quarters for medical staff.